Glossary

 Shipper

-The person whose commodities are being moved by a carrier on contractual terms.
+The party whose goods are being transported by a carrier under a contractual agreement.

 Six Sigma